Calligraphy: Europe

-Calligraphy in Europe is recognizable in the use of the Latin script in Western Europe, and in the use of the Greek, Armenian, Georgian, and Cyrillic scripts in Eastern Europe.
+Calligraphy in Europe often uses Latin script in Western Europe and Greek, Armenian, Georgian, or Cyrillic script in Eastern Europe.

 Ancient Rome

-The Latin alphabet appeared about 600 BCE in ancient Rome, and by the first century CE it had developed into Roman imperial capitals carved on stones, rustic capitals painted on walls, and Roman cursive for daily use.
-In the second and third centuries the uncial lettering style developed.
+The Latin alphabet first appeared about 600 BCE in ancient Rome, and by the first century CE, it had developed into Roman imperial capitals carved on stones, rustic capitals painted on walls, and Roman cursive written on tablets for daily use.
+In the second and third centuries, the uncial lettering style developed.
 As writing withdrew to monasteries, uncial script was found more suitable for copying the Bible and other religious texts.
-It was the monasteries which preserved calligraphic traditions during the fourth and fifth centuries, when the Roman Empire fell and Europe entered the early Middle Ages.
+When the Roman Empire fell and Europe entered the early Middle Ages during the fourth and fifth centuries, monasteries were the main preservers of calligraphic traditions.

-At the height of the Roman Empire, its power reached as far as Great Britain; when the empire fell, its literary influence remained.
+At its height, the Roman Empire reached as far as Britain, and its literary influence remained long after its fall.
 The Semi-uncial generated the Irish Semi-uncial, the small Anglo-Saxon.
-Each region developed its own standards following the main monastery of the region (i.e. Merovingian script, Laon script, Luxeuil script, Visigothic script, Beneventan script), which are mostly cursive and hardly readable.
+Each region developed its own standards following the main monastery of the region (i.e. Merovingian script, Laon script, Luxeuil script, Visigothic script, Beneventan script), which are mostly cursive.

-Western Christendom
+Western Europe

+Book of Kells, Folio 283 R, reproduction and study in 1991 of the Insular Majuscule by Mario Kleff.

-Christian churches promoted the development of writing through the prolific copying of the Bible, the Breviary, and other sacred texts.
-Two distinct styles of writing known as uncial and half-uncial (from the Latin uncia, or "inch") developed from a variety of Roman bookhands.
-The 7th–9th centuries in northern Europe were the heyday of Celtic illuminated manuscripts, such as the Book of Durrow, Lindisfarne Gospels and the Book of Kells.
+Christian churches developed writing through the prolific copying of the Bible, the Breviary, and other sacred texts.
+Two distinct styles of writing known as uncial and half-uncial (from the Latin uncia, or "inch") developed from a variety of Roman book hands.
+The 7th–9th centuries in Northern Europe were the heyday of Celtic illuminated manuscripts, such as the Book of Durrow, Lindisfarne Gospels and the Book of Kells.

-Charlemagne's devotion to improved scholarship resulted in recruiting "a crowd of scribes", according to Alcuin, the Abbot of York.
+In his devotion to improving scholarship, Charlemagne recruited "a crowd of scribes", according to Alcuin of York.
 Alcuin developed the style known as the Caroline or Carolingian minuscule.
 The first manuscript in this hand was the Godescalc Evangelistary (finished 783) – a Gospel book written by the scribe Godescalc.
-Carolingian remains the one progenitor hand from which modern booktype descends.
+Carolingian is the script from which modern book type descends.

 In the eleventh century, the Caroline evolved into the blackletter ("Gothic") script, which was more compact and made it possible to fit more text on a page.
-The Gothic calligraphy styles became dominant throughout Europe and, in 1454, when Johannes Gutenberg developed the first printing press in Mainz, Germany, the Gothic style was adopted for its use, making it the first typeface.
+The Gothic calligraphy styles became dominant throughout Europe and, in 1454, when Johannes Gutenberg developed the first printing press in Mainz, Germany, the Gothic style was adopted as the first European typeface.